bjnortier/shapesmith.deprecated/INSTALL.MacOSX.md

 ## Install Erlang

- * (Recommended) Install Erlang R15 from the DMH provided by Erlang Solutions: http://www.erlang-solutions.com/section/132/download-erlang-otp
+ * (Recommended) Install Erlang R15 from the Disk Image provided by Erlang Solutions: http://www.erlang-solutions.com/section/132/download-erlang-otp

  OR

- * Install it form source as described in INSTALL.MacOSXErlangFromSource.md
+ * Install it from source as described in INSTALL.MacOSXErlangFromSource.md